Ipod Touch The Personal ADD Assistant

 It has lots of other features, but the ones I mentioned are my favorites.
 There are also maps, a timer/stopwatch, web browsers, games, photos, stocks, videos, etc.

-It’s my very own Personal ADD Assistant.
+It’s my very own Personal ADHD Assistant.

 There’s no one magic time management solution for adults with ADHD, some prefer paper, some prefer electronic and it’s best to get something that works for your particular brain wiring.